Oil prices dip on swelling U.S. supply; OPEC output cuts loom

-SINGAPORE (Reuters) - Oil prices slipped on Friday after the United States reported a 10th straight weekly gain in commercial crude reserves amid record output.
+SINGAPORE, Nov 30 (Reuters) - Oil prices slpped on Friday after the United States reported a 10th straight weekly gain in commercial crude reserves amid record output.

 U.S. commercial crude oil inventories C-STK-T-EIA rose by 3.6 million barrels in the week to Nov.
 23 to 450.49 million barrels, the Energy Information Administration (EIA) said this week.
 Production C-OUT-T-EIA remained at a record 11.7 million barrels per day (bpd).